 - Student work opportunities are available on Campus.
 Jobs vary from clerical work to laboratory and library assistance.
-Student work applications should be completed and submitted to the Office of Student Affairs at the end of each semester.
+Student work applications should be completed and submitted online at the following link: www.balamand.edu.lb/OSA/studentwork at the end of each semester.
 New students are not eligible for student work.